CarlRaymond/jquery.cardswipe/README.md

 Note that while this plugin can scan a credit card or debit card account number, it does not validate or verify that data in any way (except for the standard Luhn checksum on account numbers).
 The plugin simply reads the data on the card.
 What you do with it is up to you.

+There are built-in parsers to handle common credit cards, but the primary use case of this plugin is for private-use cards, like company or institutional ID cards.

 ## Getting Started
+Before you try the plugin, make sure your card reader does what the plugin expects.
+Connect your reader, and open `notepad` or `vi` or some other plain-text editor, and then scan a card.
+If the scanned data does not start with a `%` character followed by a letter this plugin will not be able to work with your cards and reader.
+However, if the `%` character and a letter are present, but there is a consistent prefix ahead of it, you may be able to use the plugin by configuring the `prefixCharacter` property.
+See an example below.

 To use the plugin, include either `dist\jquery.cardswipe.js` or `dist\jquery.cardswipe.min.js` on your web page, after including jQuery version 1.7.2 or later.